Sceloenopla deyrollei

 Sceloenopla deyrollei is a species of beetle of the family Chrysomelidae.
 It is found in South America.

 Description

-Aduts are very similar in shape and sculpturing to Sceloenopla serraticornis.
+Adults are very similar in shape and sculpturing to Sceloenopla serraticornis.
 They are black and subopaque.
 The apex of the antennae, a broad marginal stripe on the elytra, extending from the base to beyond their middle, and the thorax, are all fulvous, the latter with the lateral border and an oblong patch in the middle of the disc, confluent with the basal margin, black.

 Life history

 No host plant has been documented for this species.